syncfusion-content/winui-docs/winui/Cartesian-Charts/Tooltip.md

 ## Animation

-Animation for tooltip can be set by using the [EnableAnimation](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTooltipBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTooltipBehavior_EnableAnimation) property as shown in the following code sample.
+Animation for tooltip can be set by using the [EnableAnimation](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTooltipBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTooltipBehavior_EnableAnimation) property, as shown in the following code sample.

 {% tabs %}